Catholicism and Divorce

 Three circumstances free any divorced person of their marriage in the Church:

-- the death of their spouse,
+- The death of their spouse,

-- an annulment of their marriage, or
+- Catholic church annulment of their marriage, or

 - the dissolution of their marriage by Church authority.

 Under these circumstances, a person’s church law status changes from married to “single.”
 Therefore, they are free to marry in the Catholic Church again.